snitkdan/consistent-hashing-lab/README.md

 - python3

 ## Data
 The workload will be based on the [dblp collaboration network](https://snap.stanford.edu/data/com-DBLP.html).
-A simpler, sample workload will also be provided for you to test things separately.
+A simpler, sample workload will also be provided for you to test/debug things separately .
 Each load balancer you write will become increasingly more complex until you eventually implement Consistent Hashing.

-### Getting the data
+### Generating the workload
 1. To download the data, navigate to the Workloads folder, run
 `wget https://snap.stanford.edu/data/bigdata/communities/com-dblp.ungraph.txt.gz`
 2. unzip it, run `gunzip com-dblp.ungraph.txt.gz`.
 3. Then run `python3 generate_workload.py`.

+### The Workload
+There will be `put`, `create`, and `remove` commands in the workload and they will correspond to the `put`, `add_shard`, and `remove_shard` commands that will be described in more detail in a moment.

 ## Testing
 To run the testing framework, you'll run something along the lines of `python3 test_framework.py`.
 This will run all four parts for you to implement and tell you the score you get for each part.
 There are 4 parts in this lab for you to implement.
 You can run `python3 test_framework.py -h` to get a list of options you can use.
 Some parts may rely on the other parts for correctness, e.g. comparisons between the variance in parts 3 and 4 for correctness.
+We suggest using `-w simple` when debugging and editing the `simple_workload.txt` file.

 More detail about how the framework can be found in the Framework Information section.